 There are two ways you can improve your cash flow position: reduce your outgoings, or increase the amount of money coming into your business.
 Sounds simple, doesn't it?

 Every business is different, and for every business there's a different solution.
 A firm suffering from temporary unexpected costs may be suited to taking a short-term business loan, but a seasonal business might do better with invoice finance, so they're prepared if the problem reoccurs.

-- Take a term loan, which can help boost your cashflow levels in a tough trading period
+Take a business loan which can help boost your cash flow levels in tough trading period.

-- Get invoice finance, to receive invoice payments up front before your customers have paid
+Get invoice finance, to recieve invoice payments upfront before your customers have paid.